mawrkus/eslint-plugin-max-methods-per-class/README.md

-# Limit the maximum number of methods per class
+# Limit the number of methods per class

 Limit the number of methods in a class to enforce splitting up large classes into smaller ones.